AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 > <cite>Sagi Shrieber</cite>

 Also, blog can help you to fundraise, and to let investors the opportunity to know you better.
-Think about it like a "cheat" to get an advantage from all the other entrepreneurs that nobody knows.
+Think about it like a "cheat" to gain an advantage from all the other entrepreneurs that nobody knows.

 <img alt="On the internet nobody knows you're a dog" src="http://i0.kym-cdn.com/photos/images/facebook/000/427/566/b67.jpeg" style="max-height: 400px;" />